Ready Player Two: Plot

 The High Five find the next three shards on Kodama, Shermer and Halcydonia.
-Before they can find the Fifth Shard, Faisal calls them back to GSS Headquarters where he reveals that Anorak has altered the behavior of the NPCs so that they can kill off other avatars in both PvP and non-PvP zones and loot their inventory which they bring to Anorak.
+Before they can find the Fifth Shard, Faisal calls them back to GSS Headquarters, where he reveals that Anorak has altered the behavior of the NPCs so that they can kill off other avatars in both PvP and non-PvP zones and loot their inventory, which they bring to Anorak.
 In addition, when the avatars die, they can't respawn and will be trapped in limbo.
-The L0w Five appear revealing that the NPCs are looking for Og's Anorak-killing supersword the Dorkslayer.
-Together, they find out that the Siren's Soul is a digital copy of Og's late wife Kira/Leucosia and that Anorak wants the Siren's Soul so he can resurrect and fall in love with her and escape with her on board the Vonnegut.
+The L0w Five appear, revealing that the NPCs are looking for Og's Anorak-killing supersword, the Dorkslayer.
+Together, they find out that the Siren's Soul is a digital copy of Og's late wife Kira/Leucosia, and that Anorak wants the Siren's Soul so he can resurrect and fall in love with her and escape with her on board the Vonnegut.
 The L0w Five decide to go on a quest to find the sword.
-Art3mis logs out to go and protect Og.
-Wade apologizes to her about the ONI and she accepts his apology.
-Before leaving, she kisses his forehead — a sign that their relationship is healing.
+Art3mis logs out to let her go and protect Og.
+Wade apologizes to her for refusing to listen about the ONI and she accepts his apology.
+Before leaving, she kisses his forehead.

-Aech, Shoto and Wade find the Fifth Shard on the Afterworld, a world dedicated to Prince.
+Aech, Shoto, and Wade find the Fifth Shard on the Afterworld, a world dedicated to Prince.
 They have to battle seven incarnations of the singer during which Shoto is killed.
 Aech and Wade journey to Arda I to find the Sixth Shard, but Aech is killed and Wade takes damage from poison during a fight with Carcharoth.
 Art3mis arrives and saves Wade and they obtain the Sixth Shard.
-Wade obtains the last shard on Chthonia and steals back Anorak's Robes.
+Wade obtains the last shard of Chthonia and steals back Anorak's Robes.
 Wade and Samantha find Og captured by Sorrento.
 Anorak operates a telebot and uses its guns to kill Sorrento, but Sorrento fatally wounds Og in his last moments.
 Og dons an ONI headset and does battle with Anorak, but Anorak gains the upper hand.
 Just before Og can be defeated, L0hengrin arrives with the Dorkslayer, which Og uses to destroy Anorak, freeing all of the ONI hostages.
 Og dies seconds later and Wade logs out of the OASIS but loses consciousness and wakes up 15 hours later in a GSS hospital bay.

-Wade logs back into the OASIS and reassembles the shards, resurrecting Leucosia who gives him an artifact called the Rod of Resurrection which allows the users to resurrect an ONI user as a digital person even if the user is already dead.
-Wade makes copies of the whole human race including his friends, himself, Samantha's grandma, Ogden Morrow, and the rest of the L0w Five.
-He sends them off to Proxima Centauri on board the Vonnegut.
-Shoto and his wife Kiki have a baby boy and they name him Little Daito, after Shoto's late brother.
+Wade logs back into the OASIS and reassembles the shards, resurrecting Leucosia, who gives him an artifact called the Rod of Resurrection, which allows the users to resurrect an ONI user as a digital person even if the user is already dead.
+Wade makes copies of every ONI user including his friends, himself, Samantha's grandma, Ogden Morrow, and the rest of the L0w Five.
+He sends them off to Proxima Centauri on board the Vonnegut to find a habitable planet in case they are unable to stop Earth's decline.
+Shoto and his wife Kiki have a baby boy and they name him Toshiro/Little Daito, after Shoto's late brother.
 Aech marries Endira.
 Wade and Samantha marry and are expecting a baby girl which they plan to name Kira after Leucosia.